-Golden grasslands, dense jungles, tangled riverine forest and endless miles of arid desert - each of these habitats is home to its own unique collection of wildlife.
+Golden grasslands, dense jungles, tangled riverine forest, and endless miles of arid desert - each of these habitats of Africa is home to its own unique collection of wildlife.
 African animals have learned to survive in some of the most challenging environments on Earth - and many of them have special adaptations that help them to thrive.
 In this article, we take a look at some of the continent's most iconic safari animals - and the physiological quirks that make them so amazing.

 01 of 10

 Already a bizarre-looking creature, the giraffe's strange appearance is compounded by the color of its tongue.
 There is a reason for its blue-black hue, however.
 Giraffes use their tongues to strip leaves from the tallest trees, and the high melanin content helps to prevent them from getting sunburned.
 This is just one of the giraffe's many special adaptations.
 Blood is pumped up their famously long necks by a uniquely powerful system of valves and veins.
 When the giraffe lowers its head to drink, the same system prevents the blood from rushing downwards and causing a sudden loss of consciousness.
 Amazingly, when female giraffes give birth the baby drops some six feet to the ground - but is able to stand up, walk, and even run shortly afterward.

 Ostriches Can Sprint Over 45 Miles an Hour